Pratik948/coin_list_demo/README.md

     - Search for coins by name or symbol using the search bar.

 **Persistent Storage**
-- All data is saved in the Documents directory using JSON files.
+- All data is saved in the CoreData by default and can be changed to the Documents directory using JSON files.
 - Data persists between app launches.

 ___